jim-easterbrook/Photini/src/doc/other/installation.rst

 ============================  =================

 [1] If you are using python-exiv2 for metadata access then pyenchant is the preferred spelling package.
+Pyenchant requires a C library and dictionaries to be installed.
+See the `pyenchant documentation`_ for detailed instructions.
-Using Gspell requires PyGObject or pgi to be installed as well, as described above.
+Gspell requires PyGObject or pgi to be installed as well, as described above.

 [2] Photini can create thumbnail images using PyQt, but better quality ones can be made by installing Pillow.
 FFmpeg is needed to generate thumbnails for video files, but it can also make them for some still image formats.